 Rafael's KAZ Trophy should be installed on all Namer Israeli Army heavy armored personnel carriers

 In 2016, the British DSTL laboratory also issued a contract to Xineyq for $ 9 million for Qinetiq SAZ for armored vehicles.
 In accordance with the three-year contract, known as the Medusa Technical Assessment Program, a joint SAZ assessment will be organized.
 Special attention will be paid to the multifunctional active protection system MUSS (multifunctional self-protection system) of the German company Hensoldt and how it can be integrated into platforms such as the Challenger 9,5 MBT.

-Close view of three components of the Airbus D & S Muss system: an infrared silencer at the top, sensor blocks along the sides of the turret and a grenade launcher
+A close-up of the three components of the Muss system developed by Airbus D&S: an infrared silencer at the top, sensor blocks on the sides of the tower and a grenade launcher

 MUSS, currently deployed in the German army, is a COEP, which can effectively suppress the homing head of modern missiles or put smoke or aerosol curtains.

 Works similar to those conducted by the British under the Medusa Program are carried out in the American Army.
 There, this program is abbreviated MAPS (Modular Active Protection System - modular SAZ).
 The work is led by the Armored Research and Development Center (TARDEC) together with the Research Development Command (RDECOM).

 A statement by the US Army states that "MAPS work is the army's basic strategy for SAZ, which aims to remove barriers associated with deploying such a system, by introducing a modular and secure design that will lay the foundation for adaptable capabilities that can be integrated into any platform."

 The army announced in August that the initial general MAPS scheme had been released.
 The scheme is aimed at standardization of development and the possibility of modernization of the SAZ, as well as the development of subsystem technologies used in ground machines.